viniHNS/Make-Shotguns-Great-Again/README.md

 Adds some features to the shotguns in the game and new attachments for them:

-- The Saiga12K now has a Full Auto mode. (be careful with the recoil ಠ_ಠ)
+- ~~The Saiga12K now has a Full Auto mode. (be careful with the recoil ಠ_ಠ)~~ Full auto version exists in the game now.
 - The semi-automatic mode of the Benelli M3 has been slightly adjusted, similar to other semi-automatic shotguns in the game, such as the MP-155 and MP-153.
 - Now you can put the Kiba Arms SPRM rail mount and the AK GP-25 accessory kit recoil pad in the KS-23M.